Last Updated on by Mitch Rezman

 Kale is our staple, and I chop it so fine that he can’t NOT eat it.
 His plumage has become more vibrant than ever.
 But even more notable is that gone are the minor seizures he’d have periodically.

-The only cause of those according to my preferred vet as he had showed me in a book he had, was that with Amazons, possibly Blue and Front – can’t remember–are prone to have idiopathic seizures.
+The only cause of those according to my preferred vet as he had shown me in a book he had, was that Amazons, possibly Blue and Front – can’t remember–are prone to have idiopathic seizures.

 He prescribed sodium pentathol, and since I couldn’t get him to take it, and the veggies I fed him seemed to be what stopped his seizures, I reported such to my vet, and I felt he was possibly cured of whatever imbalance I corrected within him.

 Each year tho, he regurgitates for quite a few months; but I just saw him have a brief seizure while having been ringing his bell up & down, up & down.
 It even seems like him doing that motion brings on the seizures sometimes; whereas during the periods of time when he never regurgitates, he never seizes.